ndalezios/my_helpers/README.md

 # keystone.conf
 Copy this file to /etc/keystone
 Made a few changes in order to produce CADF events
-# openstack_crud.sh
+# create_events.sh
 Execute after ". openrc admin admin".
+It performs basic List and CRUD operations for
+* Keystone project
+* Nova project
-It performs basic CRUD operations and produces CADF event (view syslog)
+and produces CADF event (view syslog)